framiere/monitoring-demo/README.md

       - logstash
 ```

 _Note_: In order to read from the log bus, we need to access the docker socket.
+This the volume mapping configuration.

-Once [logspout](https://github.com/gliderlabs/logspout) got a log, it sends it a `logstash`.
+Once `logspout` gets a log, it sends it `logstash`.

 [logstash](https://www.elastic.co/guide/en/logstash/current/index.html)`Logstash` is defined as follows